tuommii/21shell/README.md

 ### Bugs
 - [ ] Redirection applies to whole command chain if in the end
+- [ ] Change heredoc, don't delete the DLARR but append to final token

 ### History (for 42sh at least)
 - [ ]           Trailing pipe and open quotes -> update history!